kurrik/roomanna/blog.roomanna.com/jekyll/_posts/2010-12-04-packaging-chrome-extensions.markdown

 Compared to the research and byte manipulating I needed to do earlier, actually getting the component pieces into the CRX format was incredibly easy.
-I used another <code>StringIO</code> instance to write the pieces in the following order (obtained from the CRX format docs:
+I used another <code>StringIO</code> instance to write the pieces in the following order (obtained from the CRX format docs):

 1. The string "Cr24", a 'magic number' specific to the CRX format
 1. The number 2 (CRX file format version)